We Remember Pearl Harbor

 ” and Galeed גִּלְעָד is “witness heap ” in Hebrew.

-Laban, being a descendant of Nahor, calls upon the deity worshipped by his family as well as upon the God worshipped by Jacob’s family to witness the covenant; but Jacob, who refuses to acknowledge the ‘God of Nahor,’ swears only by the ‘fear of his father Isaac.’
+Laban, being a descendant of Nahor, calls upon the deity worshipped by his family as well as upon the God worshipped by Jacob’s family to witness the covenant; but Jacob, who refuses to acknowledge the ‘God of Nahor,’ swears only by the ‘fear of his father Isaac.’vv.
+54-55 Jacob offered a sacrifice on the mountain and then shared a meal with his kinsmen.
+In the morning Laban departed for his home after kissing and blessing his children.

 Chief Rabbi Dr. J.H.
 Hertz, PENTATEUCH AND HAFTORAHS, SONCINO PRESS, 1936